fnalways/terminus-docs/docs/developer/install/additional-installations.md

 ---
 description: Installation guide for running Olares in containerized or virtual environments on macOS, Windows, PVE, Raspberry Pi, and more.
 Intended for development and testing only, not for production use.
+---

 # Additional installation options

 Additional installation options in this section are intended for **development or testing on special containerized or virtual environments* on Linux, macOS, Windows, PVE, or Raspberry Pi.

-::: tip Recommendation for production environment Olares is optimized for Linux systems (Ubuntu or Debian).
+:::tip Recommendation for production environment Olares is optimized for Linux systems (Ubuntu or Debian).
 We recommend [installing Olares on Linux using script](../../manual/get-started/install-olares.md) to get the best performance and reliability for production use.
 :::